 Seventeen suspects have also been arrested.

-The deputy President and Kapseret MP Oscar Sudi have been among the politicians who have apologized to ODM leader.
+The deputy President and Kapseret MP Oscar Sudi have been among the politicians who have apologized to the ODM leader.

 JOIN OUR PULSE COMMUNITY!